marcusoftnet/marcusoftnet.github.io/_posts/2011-01-19-kanbanboards-part-iitwo-step-forward.md

 ---

-table step argument ---
+table step argument
-yada yada yada...
+---yada yada yada...
  No matching step definition found for the step.
 Use the following code to create one:
     [Binding]
 public class StepDefinitions